 Why should I be concerned?

 As the eyes and ears of the Coastal Carolina community, it is everyone's responsibility to assist those students who show any type of behavior that could threaten the safety or well-being of the University community.
-The CHANT Intervention Team encourages you to utilize the referral process in order to do your part to actively participate in efforts to keep the community safe and functional.
+The Chant Intervention Team encourages you to utilize the referral process in order to do your part to actively participate in efforts to keep the community safe and functional.
 The success of this process is dependent upon community commitment to reporting concerns.
-If you have additional questions or comments, please contact Sara Peacock, Assistant Dean for Student Advocacy and Intervention, at 843-349-4161.
+If you have additional questions or comments, please contact Student Advocacy and Intervention at 843-349-4161.

 What should I be concerned about?

 The following behaviors can all be important signs of distress.
 You may notice a student exhibiting one or more of the following signs and know right away that something is clearly wrong.
 On the other hand, you may simply have an "uneasy" feeling about a student and are unsure of whether or not there is truly cause for concern.
 If the latter is the case, don't dismiss your feelings or feel that you need to wait for "proof" that a problem exists.
 Once reported, the Assistant Dean for Student Advocacy and Intervention will make the determination as to the level of concern each report may warrant.